-Anna graduated from the Royal Academy of Music with an MMus(Distinction), having won the Dennis Brain Horn Prize and studied with Martin Owen, Katy Woolley, Michael Thompson, Richard Watkins and Roger Montgomery.
+Anna graduated from the Royal Academy of Music with an MMus(Distinction) in 2016, having won the Dennis Brain Horn Prize and studied with Martin Owen, Katy Woolley, Michael Thompson, Richard Watkins and Roger Montgomery.
 She completed her bachelors at the Royal College of Music in 2014 with first class honours, having won the Richard III Prize and been an RCM Concerto Competition finalist in her final year.
 There, she studied the modern horn with Tim Jones, Jeff Bryant, Simon Rayner, John Ryan and Julian Baker, and the hand horn with Sue Dent and Roger Montgomery.

-Anna has received generous support throughout her studies from the Royal Academy of Music, Help Musicians UK, the Kathleen Trust, the Yorkshire Ladies’ Council of Education, the Women’s Careers Foundation and the Peter Hinckley Trust.
+Anna received generous support throughout her studies from the Royal Academy of Music, Help Musicians UK, the Kathleen Trust, the Yorkshire Ladies’ Council of Education, the Women’s Careers Foundation and the Peter Hinckley Trust.
 The Countess of Munster Trust and Help Musicians UK continue to support her in travelling to Amsterdam monthly for private natural horn study with Teunis van der Zwart.
 Her Jungwirth Lausmann natural horn was purchased with the help of the Wolfson Foundation, the Macfarlane Walker Trust and the EMI Music Sound Foundation – support for which she is hugely grateful.

 |Cover photograph by Ella Haller Zwierzchowska.
 Powered by WordPress.|